Also in This Area

 Sergey Nilov, filmmaker Eliza Kubarska, and Dmitry Golovchenko by Marcin Tomaszewski.
 [Photo] Courtesy of The Wall of Shadows Film Facebook Page

 Since the first ascent of Jannu/Kumbhakarna in 1962, according to the Himalayan Database, there have been fifty-two expeditions to the peak, seventeen of which were successful and yielded sixty-five summits.
-For years the north face was "arguably amongst the hardest unclimbed, unattempted walls worldwide," says Popier.
-In 2004, a Russian expedition made the first ascent of the North Face using established portaledge camps.
-The North Face still has yet to be done in alpine style.
+The north face of Jannu East remains "arguably amongst the hardest unclimbed, unattempted walls worldwide," says Popier.
+In 2004, a Russian expedition made the first ascent of the north face of the main peak using established portaledge camps.
+It still has yet to be done in alpine style.